numba/numba/docs/source/cuda-reference/kernel.rst

 .. function:: numba.cuda.fp16.htrunc (a)

-   Truncate the input 16-bit floating point argument to nearest integer value.
+   Truncate the input 16-bit floating point argument to the nearest integer that does not exceed the input argument in magnitude.

    Returns the 16-bit floating point result of the truncation.